Pillars of Eternity creators on why it's easier to support the Mac (interview)

 I think we will see a good ROI for the two additional platforms.
 We also have earned intangibles like more experience with the platforms, and now have lots of Mac machines for testing that will pay dividends down the road.

 The Mac platform challenges (and future?)

-There were a few minor adjustments that we had make to a couple of shaders due to how UV coordinates work between the two APIs.
-There’s Mac specific code for handling resolution switching, going to fullscreen to windowed mode, mouse cursor support, etc. There’s also small differences on how save games work, and how files need to get loaded from disk.
+There were a few minor adjustments that we had to make to a couple of shaders due to how UV coordinates work between the two APIs.
+There's Mac-specific code for handling resolution switching, going to fullscreen to windowed mode, mouse cursor support, etc. There are also small differences on how saved games work, and how files need to get loaded from disk.
 Making builds of the game to support multiple platforms can also exponentially complicate how regional SKUs work, and installers need to be made for each platform as well.

 A big thank you (and what's next)

 First of all, many thanks to Adam Brennecke and Shane DeFreest from Obsidian for their time.
 I certainly hope we will get to talk again when Obsidian's future games also make it to Mac ;).

 Since my first interview with 11 bit Studios, I keep looking for more opportunities to talk with those who create the games we love.
 I promised you I would bring you more so the only question that remains is: Who would you like me to interview next?